Financial web design

 Online applications – Not a necessary feature for all finance-related businesses, however, if your budget allows, this can be a great feature not only helping to generate sales, but to gain customer information.
 UX and UI are critical components whilst designing a successful online application, allowing users to change their information with ease is vital.
 This logic can be applied to insurance companies, customers may want to alter their excess to see what cost difference this makes to their premiums.

-Online calculators – This functionality can be great for the banking industry, allowing your visitors to calculate their repayments costs for a mortgage or a loan.
+Online calculators – This functionality can be great for the banking industry, allowing your visitors to calculate their repayment costs for a mortgage or a loan.
 Elements that are crucial to the project’s success include simplicity to use, multiple field options, good support and as always, excellent UI and UE.
 Some of the advantages a price calculator can provide the financial industry include:

 Reviews, ratings and testimonials – Building confidence in your business and the services you offer is key to converting site visitors into customers.
 By displaying positive customer reviews, you will boost trust and confidence in your brand.
 There are numerous tools to help you achieve this.

 Our Team – By providing a team page you can help humanise your business, making site visitors feel more at ease.
 The team page doesn’t have to be boring, make it interesting by adding entertaining facts or caricatures.
-It also provides you with an opportunity to showcase talent, for example, Joe Bloggs is great at forensic accounting with over ten years’ experience working for the world’s largest mining company…
+It also provides you with an opportunity to showcase talent, for example, Joe Bloggs is great at forensic accounting with over ten years of experience working for the world’s largest mining company…

-CTA (Call to action) – Being in the financial industry, your website is likely to require call to action triggers.
+CTA (Call to action) – Being in the financial industry, your website is likely to require call-to-action triggers.
 One of the main reasons many websites do not generate sales is due to poorly constructed call to actions.
 There are numerous tactics to create irresistible CTA: